 The Accommodation Register is a listing of local rooms and properties available to let from private landlords.
 As the listings are intended for Participants only, you will be asked to supply your email address and the name of the show or performing company you are associated with before accessing the listings.
-The 2016 accommodation register will open early in the new year.
+The 2016 accommodation register will open in the new year.

 Interested in letting a room / property during the Festival?

 In 2015, more than 27,000 performers and company members were involved in the Edinburgh Fringe.
 From big names in the world of entertainment to unknown artists looking to build their careers, the festival caters for everyone and includes theatre, comedy, dance, physical theatre, musicals, operas, music, exhibitions and events.
 Many participants are new to Edinburgh and require accommodation.